darkprojectjs/timer/README.md

-# timezone-bot in the darkness
+# timezone-bot in the dark